Spiritual assistance in prisons, healthcare facilities and the army

 P-index (RBMs)

-6. If we move from states to RBMs, it is easy to see that at the lowest rung of the equality ladder lie Belief organizations (BOs) and Scientology.
+4. If we move from states to RBMs, it is easy to see that at the lowest rung of the equal treatment ladder lie Belief organizations (BOs) and Scientology.
 In many countries, neither are recognized as religious organizations and are therefore deprived of the rights attributed to the latter.
-Among the RBMs whose rights are less promoted, apart from BOs and Scientology, the Sikh and Hindu communities stand out, probably penalized by their small numbers and the absence of a core of converts equal to that of the Buddhist communities (which rank higher).
-On the highest step (excluding the majority religious organization of each country) are the Christian Churches, followed by the Jewish and Islamic communities.
+Among the other RBMs whose rights are less promoted the Sikh and Hindu communities stand out, probably penalized by their small numbers and the absence of a core of converts equal to that of the Buddhist communities (which rank higher).
+On the highest step (excluding the majority religious organization of each country) are the Christian Churches, followed by the Islamic and Jewish communities.
+Interestingly, this is the only policy area where the rights of Islamic communities are more promoted than those of Jewish ones.

 E-index (States)

-7. This index shows that the three countries where RBMs rights are least promoted (Greece, Italy and Spain) are those where differences in legal treatment among RBMs are smallest.
-On the contrary, Estonia and France, the countries where the promotion of RBMs rights is most intense, are in the range where these differences are greatest, surpassed only by Poland and Romania.
-If both indicators - promotion of RBMs rights and equal legal treatment of RBMs - are taken into consideration together, the country that achieves a better balance is Estonia, where a large number of RBMs can provide spiritual assistance on an equal footing.
+5. This index shows that the four countries where RBM rights are least promoted (Greece, Cyprus, Italy, and Spain) are those where differences in legal treatment among RBMs are smallest.
+This suggests that in these countries equal treatment among RBMs means that their rights are equally restricted or disregarded.
+On the contrary, Belgium and France, two countries where the promotion of RBM rights is significantly intense, are in the range where these differences are greatest.
+If both indicators - promotion of RBM rights and equal legal treatment of RBMs - are taken into consideration together, the country that achieves a better balance is Portugal, where a large number of RBMs can provide spiritual assistance on an equal footing.

-8. It appears from this data that the countries considered in the survey are finding it difficult to promote the rights of RBMs on an equal footing.
-The more intense the promotion of RBMs, the less strong the equality among them; the less intense the promotion, the stronger the equal treatment (even if it is a downward equality).
-This indicates that the promotion of RBMs rights is often selective: in many countries, the rights of some RBMs are promoted but almost never those of all of them.
+6. It appears from this data that the countries considered in the survey are finding it difficult to promote the rights of RBMs on an equal basis.
+The more intense the promotion of RBMs, the less strong the equality among them; the less intense the promotion, the stronger the equal treatment (even if it is a downward equality, as in the case of the four countries mentioned in the previous paragraph).
+This indicates that the promotion of RBMs rights is often selective: in many countries, the rights of some RBM are promoted but almost never those of all of them.

 G-index (States and RBMs)

-9. The countries where the distance between the rights granted to the majority religious organization and to RBMs is greater are Greece, Italy and Spain, confirming what is written in paragraphs 2 and 3.
-Those where this distance is less are France, Belgium, and Sweden.
+7. The countries where the distance between the rights granted to the majority religious organization and to RBMs is greater are Greece, Cyprus, Italy, and Spain, confirming what is written in paragraph 2 (Clusters A, C, E and Clusters B, D, F).
+Those where this distance is less are Sweden and France.

-10. It is interesting to note that the distance between the majority religion and the Muslim minority is less (albeit slightly) than that between the majority and the Jewish minority.
+8. As is also the case in the other policy areas, non-Christian minorities -and in particular BOs, Scientology, and Sikh communities- are the ones which experience the greatest gap from the majority religion.
+It is interesting to note that the distance between the majority religion and the Muslim minority is less than that between the majority and the Jewish minority.
+This confirms the remarks made in paragraph 4.

 RESOURCES